 From the heights of the HTC Desire, the world's first true iPhone competitor, it had fallen dramatically, and sales were in the toilet.

-Somehow the company has managed to navigate these choppy waters and create something that stands astride both categories.
+Somehow the company has managed to create something that stands astride both categories.

 The HTC One (M8) is an even better-designed device that takes the principles of the original One, expands them in the right places and adds in some more HTC sauce here and there.